NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Raised by Belief.md

 Choose two attribute boosts.
 One must be to an attribute specified in your deity's **Divine Attribute**, and the other is a free attribute boost.

-You're trained in the deity's listed Divine Skill and gain the [[Feats/Assurance|Assurance]] feat with that skill.
+You're trained in the deity's listed Divine Skill and gain the [[Assurance|Assurance]] feat with that skill.
 You gain a Lore skill related to your deity (Abadar Lore, for example).

 *Source: Pathfinder Player Core*
 *ORC*